KhanhDoHoang/Compiler/README.md

 ### These executions must generate filesin the output.
 ### For instance:
 #### buffer.exea1e.pls f 0 0 > a11e.seva
-*This is especially important because the final comparison is done by files(not only by visual checking), for instance,comparing the following outputs: fc /b a11e.sout a11e.sevaSo, it is required to be sure that files are beinggeneratedok and the outputs can be checked using binary comparison
+*This is especially important because the final comparison is done by files(not only by visual checking), for instance,comparing the following outputs:*
+* fc /b a11e.sout* * a11e.sevaSo *
+*, it is required to be sure that files are beinggeneratedok and the outputs can be checked using binary comparison*